 The first three were written by Parker’s long-time friend Michael Brandman.
 The helm was then taken up by Reed Farrel Coleman.
 However, the most recent shift in authorship features Mike Lupica writing the latest two Jesse Stone novels.

-List of Jesse Stone Books In Order
+Jesse Stone Books In Order of Publication

 This list provides all of the Jesse Stone books in order.
 Further down there is a summary of each book.
 Whether you are a fan of mystery, crime, or just good reads, reading the Jesse Stone books in order is a great option for you!